-The Company periodically uses derivative financial instruments as part of a strategy to manage exposure to market risks associated with interest rate fluctuations.
-On April 5, 2012, the Company entered into two floating-to-fixed interest rate swap agreements for an aggregate notional amount of \$100.0 million (\$50.0 million for each agreement) related to a portion of the Company's floating rate indebtedness.
-The agreements are effective beginning July 1, 2013 and mature July 1, 2017.
-The Company designated the interest rate swap agreements as cash flow hedges.
-As cash flow hedges, unrealized gains are recognized as assets while unrealized losses are recognized as liabilities.
+The Company periodically uses derivative financial instruments as part of a strategy to manage exposure to market risks associated with interest rate fluctuations as of June 30.
+The Company has entered into several floating-to-fixed interest rate swap agreements for an aggregate notional amount of \$400.0 million which hedge a portion of the Company's floating rate indebtedness.
+Subsequent to year end, the Company entered into one additional floating-to-fixed interest rate swap agreement for an aggregate notional amount of \$100.0 million.
+The Company has designated the swaps as cash flow hedges.
+Unrealized gains are recognized as assets while unrealized losses are recognized as liabilities.
 The interest rate swap agreements are highly correlated to the changes in interest rates to which the Company is exposed.
 Unrealized gains and losses on these swaps are designated as effective or ineffective.
-The effective portion of such gains or losses is recorded as a component of accumulated other comprehensive income or loss, while the ineffective portion of such gains or losses will be recorded as a component of interest expense.
-Future realized gains and losses in connection with each required interest payment will be reclassified from accumulated other comprehensive income or loss to interest expense.
+The effective portion of such gains or losses is recorded as a component of accumulated other comprehensive income or loss, while the ineffective portion of such gains or losses is recorded as a component of interest expense.
+Realized gains and losses in connection with each required interest payment are reclassified from accumulated other comprehensive income or loss to interest expense.
 The Company does not hold or issue derivative financial instruments for trading purposes.